Allsvenskan: Allsvenskan in international competition

 Malmö FF were runners up in the 1978–79 European Cup, after a 1–0 defeat against Nottingham Forest.

 IFK Göteborg won the UEFA Cup twice, in 1981–82 (defeating Hamburger SV in the finals) and 1986–87 (defeating Dundee United in the finals).
 IFK Göteborg also reached the semi-finals of the European Cup in 1985–86.
 They won 3–0 against FC Barcelona, and lost 0–3 at Camp Nou, Barcelona won on penalty shootout.

+In 2024-25, Djurgårdens IF Fotboll reached the semi-finals of the UEFA Conference League.

-The following teams have participated in UEFA Champions League, UEFA Europa League or UEFA Europa Conference League group stages:
+The following teams have participated in UEFA Champions League, UEFA Europa League or UEFA Conference League group stages: